Unplugged...and Seated

 Unplugged...and Seated is a live album released by British musician Rod Stewart on 24 May 1993 by Warner Bros.
 Records.
 It is Stewart's second live album and his first (and only) appearance on MTV Unplugged.
 The unplugged versions of "Have I Told You Lately" by Van Morrison, "Reason to Believe", "Having a Party", and "People Get Ready" were released as singles, with "Have I Told You Lately" and "Having a Party" reaching success as singles.
 A special collector's edition was released in March 2009 on Rhino Records.
-This two-disc package included the DVD of the MTV performance with 13 songs while the CD contained 17 tracks including two songs ("Gasoline Alley" and "Forever Young") not on the original 1993 release.
+This two-disc package included the DVD of the performance with 13 songs while the CD contained 17 tracks including two songs ("Gasoline Alley" and "Forever Young") not on the original 1993 release.

 Album information

 The album was recorded on 5 February 1993 at Universal Studios, Los Angeles as part of MTV's Unplugged series.
 The event aired on television on 5 May of the same year.
 Unplugged finds Stewart reunited, for the first time in nearly twenty years, with Ronnie Wood, a fellow Faces band member.
 Stewart performs some of the classics from his repertoire such as "Tonight's the Night" and "Maggie May", but also adds some new material such as "Having a Party" and "Highgate Shuffle".
 The album title comes from a joke Stewart made during the taping about "Stay with Me" being difficult to perform while sitting down.
-Six songs were taped but not included on the subsequent album release, though "It's All Over Now" was included as the B-side to the single for "Reason to Believe".
+Four songs were taped but not included on the subsequent album release although "It's All Over Now" was included as the B-side to the single for "Reason To Believe".